Find lots of ways to discover, imagine, and celebrate in Barrington for America’s 250th!

 Please note events are subject to change - check this site and/or Facebook/Instagram at Barrington 250 Celebration for updates.

-What will people in the future remember about 2026, and how will they learn about our experiences of life in Barrington today?
-What kinds of questions about the past do we wish we could ask people who lived 250 years ago?
-Fifty years from now, at the 300th anniversary of American independence, what do we want future members of our community to find preserved in the time capsule we bury at Town Hall this year?
+Help future town residents understand who we were, what we valued, and how we lived in 2026.
+What will Barrington be like 50 years from now?
+What will people in the future remember about 2026?
+What evidence will help people understand our experiences of our town and our nation today?
+What stories about life in this place we call home do we want to share with our future community?
+On the 300th anniversary of American independence, what do we want future members of our community to find preserved in the time capsule we bury at Town Hall this year?

 Ideas percolating?
 Here are some resources about time capsules to explore, for kids (American Museum of Natural History) and adults (Library of Congress, JSTOR Daily, New York Times, Smithsonian).
 Did you know Samuel Adams and Paul Revere buried a time capsule under the cornerstone of the Massachusetts State House in 1795?
 View the MFA Boston's video & slideshow of what was inside.